ukucukali/ukucukali/README.md

-- 🔭 I’m currently working on to be a good programmer
+##- 🔭 I’m currently working on to be a good programmer
-- 🌱 I’m currently learning .net
+##- 🌱 I’m currently learning .net--> C#
-- 🤔 I’m looking for help with codding experience and good opportunities
+##- 🤔 I’m looking for help with codding experience and good opportunities
-- 📫 How to reach me: ugurcan.ku07@gmail.com
+##- 📫 How to reach me: ugurcan.ku07@gmail.com

 -->
 ### Bilge Adam Boost Team5